 Call me twee but the bonus place in my Top Ten list goes to the city itself.

 I’m a little biased, especially as I try and see beauty everywhere.
 But wander the streets of the old town and allow yourself to fall into the warm embrace of a traditional coffee house.
 The lifestyle is a work of art in its own right, honed through decades of diligent repose in upholstered seats – drink in one hand, newspaper in another.

 Like any big city, Vienna presents a jumble of competing art forms (albeit heavy on the historicism).

 There is artistic endeavour everywhere here.
-In the historical buildings, the street art at the Danube Canal, the bright curves of Hundertwasser’s iconoclastic architecture, the flower arrangements in the city parks, Schiele’s portraits in the Leopold Museum, Wagner’s houses,…(I’ll stop there).
+In the historical buildings, the street art at the Danube Canal, the bright curves of Hundertwasser’s iconoclastic architecture, the flower arrangements in the city parks, the Jugendstil houses,…(I’ll stop there).